dprint/dprint-intellij/README.md

 # dprint-intellij-plugin

 <!-- Plugin description -->
 This plugin adds support for dprint, a flexible and extensible code formatter ([dprint.dev](https://dprint.dev/)).
-It is in active early development, please report bugs and feature requests to the our [github](https://github.com/dprint/dprint-intellij/issues).
+It is in active early development, please report bugs and feature requests to our [github](https://github.com/dprint/dprint-intellij/issues).

 To use this plugin:
 - Install and configure dprint for your repository, [dprint.dev/setup](https://dprint.dev/setup/)